MarcelGarus/martinaise/README.md

 A small, statically typed, low-level language.

+For a quick tour of the language, have a look at the [tour.mar](tour.mar) file.
-To get a feeling for how Martinaise programs look, take a look at the files in the `advent` folder.
+To get a feeling for how Martinaise programs look, take a look at the files in the [advent](advent/) folder.
 To get an in-depth understanding of Martinaise, take a look at the standard library and the compiler, both of which are in the compiler folder.

 > [!IMPORTANT]